nrllhud27-wq/chocolate-profitability-analysis/README.md

 Analysis of **990,236 validated transactions** (2023–2024) for a chocolate manufacturer operating **200 SKUs** across **100 stores** in **6 countries**.
 Management suspected that high-cocoa products were mispriced and that certain stores were structurally underperforming.

 The data **did not support either hypothesis**.
 Gross margin remained consistently around **40%** across every product category, cocoa tier, and country.
 Discount depth also showed **no correlation** with sales volume in underperforming stores (Pearson r = 0.0047).
-The core recommendation is to shift strategic focus from margin optimization — already near-optimal — toward **volume and traffic growth**.
+The core recommendation is to shift strategic focus from margin optimization (already near-optimal) toward **volume and traffic growth**.

 ---